ucsb-cs56-projects/cs56-games-simple-rpg/README.md

 ![](http://i.imgur.com/rll8hnf.png)

-The second version of the game is GUI version.
+The second version of the game is a GUI version.

 ![](http://i.imgur.com/hG1TpJb.gif)